1976 All-Ireland Senior Camogie Championship final

-The 1976 All-Ireland Senior Camogie Championship Final was the 45th All-Ireland Final and the deciding match of the 1976 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1976 All-Ireland Senior Camogie Championship Final, the 45th event of its type, is the culmination of the 1976 All-Ireland Senior Camogie Championship.

-In a low-scoring final, Kilkenny became the first team to win an All-Ireland without scoring a goal, having trailed 0-3 to 0-2 at the break.
-Maura Sutton scored Dublin's goal.
+In what proved to be a low-scoring final, Kilkenny did become the first team to triumph with the winning of an All-Ireland title without scoring a goal, with the Cats doing it in spite of having trailed by 0-3 to 0-2 at the break and despite the Dubs also scoring the game's only goal.